ankush21sali/TuteDude-Python/Assigment - 5/README.md

 2. ask user for Student Name as input().

-3. using conditinol statement find student name in Dictionary.
+3. using conditinal statement find student name in Dictionary.

 4. if name found in Dictionary Diplay Student name with there Marks.